nayr31/DelGen.Check/README.md

   - Is a list
 - "assets"
   - Is a dict
-  - Has a loading phase
+  - Reports on all loading phases and if the files they reference are present

 ## Installation/Usage